Ahmed-Abdlhameed/Git-Github/README.md

 ## Git commands

-- **Purpose**: The Git commands.txt file provides a deep dive into Git commands and operations.
+- **Purpose**: This file provides a deep dive into Git commands and operations.
 Each section includes commands for basic operations, adding/removing files, branching, pushing & pulling, stashing, aliasing, and resetting.
 - ![View the file](Git%20commands.txt)

 ---